henrikbeck95/silverarch/README.md

 In case the user restore a wrong snapshot it is possible to come back to the original version.
 Restoring snapshots does not delete them unless the user does this procedure manually.

 SilverArch enables the user to check the files from the previous snapshots versions without even to restore them (including copying and editing).
-Once SilverArch uses Times/hift system tool on background for managing the system backup and BTRFS is set to be the default file system, backing up or restoring the hole operating system is almost instantaneity.
+Once SilverArch uses Timeshift system tool on background for managing the system backup and BTRFS is set to be the default file system, backing up or restoring the hole operating system is almost instantaneity.
 Sounds like magic but it is real!

 Backup is never too much but it hurts a lot of time.
 How about backing up the full operating system without even needing to remember about this?